Tag Archive | healthy greens

 The Tip of the Spear

 How exciting to see new asparagus spears emerging from the ground with warming spring weather!
-But, as with icebergs, most of what asparagus is all about happens below the surface (of the ground).
+But, as with icebergs, most of what asparagus is all about happens below the surface.
 This article provides tips for producing healthy crops in your own garden over a long period of time.

 Asparagus is a herbaceous perennial grown in USDA zones 2 through 9.
 This spring, a 2-year-old bed produced beautiful thick spears for 2 dinners and 2 small freezer bags.
 Normally, we don’t start harvesting asparagus until the third year, but I couldn’t resist… Next year, it should produce a few weeks longer.